videolan/x265/doc/reST/cli.rst

 .. option:: --csv <filename>

-	Writes encoding results to a comma separated value log file.
-Creates the file if it doesnt already exist.
+	Write encoding statistics to a Comma Separated Values log file.
+Creates the file if it doesn't already exist.
 If :option:`--csv-log-level` is 0, it adds one line per run.
 If :option:`--csv-log-level` is greater than 0, it writes one line per frame.
 Default none